VenkataRamanaRao5/deadlock_detection/README.md

-# Graph Editor
+# Deadlock Detection
-This is a graph editor web application that lets you
+This is a deadlock detection web application using wait-for graph.
+This application lets you
-- create and move around vertices
+- create and move around vertices denoting processes
-- draw weighted or unweighted edge between two edges
+- draw directed edge between two edges denoting wait-for relation
 - extract the adjacency matrix representation from the graph
-- load a graph by providing the matrix representation
+- load a graph by providing the matrix representation.
+- detect deadlock by edge chasing starting from a source vertex

 ## Controls